Missing Mother of 2 Suzanne Morphew Was Reportedly Having an Affair

-Suzanne Morphew Was Having a Secret Affair, Prosecutors Say at Husband's Murder Trial
+Evidence of Suzanne Morphew's Alleged Affair Came From Audio Recorded by 'Spy Pen': Investigators

-On May 5, 2021, almost one year to the day Suzanne went missing, Barry was arrested on charges of first-degree murder, tampering with physical evidence an attempt to influence a public servant, the Chaffee County Sheriff’s Office said, ABC 7News reported.
+On May 5, 2021, almost one year to the day Suzanne went missing, her husband, Barry was arrested on charges of first-degree murder, tampering with physical evidence an attempt to influence a public servant, the Chaffee County Sheriff’s Office said.

-Suzanne Morphew, the missing Colorado mother of two, who disappeared after going on a bike ride on Mother’s Day, was reportedly having an extramarital affair that went on for two years before she disappeared, investigators testified in court on Monday, according to Fox News.
+Suzanne Morphew, the missing Colorado mother of two, who disappeared after going on a bike ride on Mother’s Day, was allegedly having an extramarital affair with a man she knew from high school that went on for two years before she disappeared, investigators testified in court on Monday.

-The stunning revelation was made during the start of a two-day preliminary hearing for the trial of husband Barry Morphew, 53, who has pleaded not guilty was charged with the alleged murder of his 49-year-old wife, according to multiple published reports.
+The stunning revelation was made during the start of a two-day preliminary hearing for the trial of husband Barry Morphew, 53, who has pleaded not guilty to murdering his 49-year-old wife, according to multiple published reports.

-Suzanne was last seen leaving her family’s home located near Maysville on
+Evidence of the alleged affair was revealed from audio recorded by a "spy pen," which Suzanne planted inside her husband's car because she thought he was cheating on her.
+Instead, the pen recorded Suzanne talking to her lover.

+"Your heart, that's what I crave.
+I love how you love me...you're the sweetest thing I've ever known," the recording went.

 On May 5, 2021, almost one year to the day Suzanne went missing, Barry was arrested on charges of first-degree murder, tampering with physical evidence an attempt to influence a public servant, the Chaffee County Sheriff’s Office said, ABC News reported.